ArmaghanSarvar/mda-ArmaghanSarvar/README.md

 ## Milestone 2 Folder
 * *Data_Analysis.Rmd* contains the R markdown file for milestone 2 of this data analysis project (can be run in RStudio.)
-* *Data_Analysis.html* contains the R markdown file for milestone 2 of this data analysis project (can be run in RStudio.)
+* *Data_Analysis.html* contains the knitted html file for milestone 2 of this data analysis project.

 * **The html file for Milestone2 can be more easily previewd using the following link:**